© 2026 All Rights reserved WUSF

 McSpadden said the most likely next activity would be to see the adult eagles start to cover up or move the egg outside of the nest bole — the central part of the nest.

 The unhatched egg will then eventually deteriorate and fall apart.
-Meanwhile, F23 and M15 will continue to care for E26 and the chick will grow until it's ready to fledge in several months.
+Meanwhile, F23 and M15 will continue to care for E26, with the chick expected to grow until it's ready to fledge in several months.

 Possible causes for the egg failure were laid out by one viewer on the nest cam, who goes by the name Elfruler, a retired university professor and an avid birdwatcher, especially for eagles.

-The possibilities for the failure are endless.
-So-much-so that Elfruler's web site has a sizeable section called "When Bald Eagle Eggs Don't Hatch."
+Elfruler's website has a sizeable section called "When Bald Eagle Eggs Don't Hatch."

-The site also lists data collected from 2006-2020 from bald eagle video cameras that yielded a body of statistics about eggs, hatches, and fledges.
+The site also lists data collected from 2006-20 from bald eagle video cameras that yielded a body of statistics about eggs, hatches and fledges.

 "Over the 15-year period, 20.8% of the eggs laid at these nests were lost or never hatched," Elfruler said.
 "This falls within the range of 10%-25% of unhatched eggs that is suggested in published research."

 The failure list is rather exhaustive.
-If you'd like to delve deeper on Elfruler's site, here's a link to the information.
+Here's a link to the information.

 Copyright 2025 WGCU